shajra/shajra-provisioning/doc/ux.md

 | Color temperature      | [Gammastep](https://gitlab.com/chinstrap/gammastep)                                                                                              | MacOS-native Night Shift                                                                                      |
 | Package management     | [Nix](https://nixos.org/nix)                                                                                                                     | [Nix](https://nixos.org/nix) + [Homebrew](https://brew.sh/)                                                   |

 Where I've listed multiple applications, my primary is listed first.
 Notably, for Macs, I'm using iTerm2, which does not configure easily with Nix.
-However, I use it because it's native tmux integration with its `-CC` switch is too useful when working with remote machines.
+However, I use it because its native tmux integration with its `-CC` switch is too useful when working with remote machines.

 The second table below covers tools common to the terminal experience in all platforms: